 This Apple Cider Turkey Brine is the BEST Turkey Brine Recipe!

 Over the past decade, I’m sure I’ve roasted a dozen turkeys, if not more.
 I’ve come to the conclusion that a good turkey brine recipe is the absolute best way to add flavor, juiciness and take your bird from good to amazing!
-This recipe for Apple Cider Turkey Brine is my go-to recipe for making the most amazing Thanksgiving and Christmas turkey!

 Here’s how this simple, easy-to-make turkey brine recipe comes together: